Rauw Alejandro: 2020–2021: Afrodisíaco and Vice Versa

 On May 20, 2021, he released "Todo de Ti", which peaked at the number 2 spot on Spotify's Top Songs Global chart.
 On June 25, 2021, he released his sophomore album, Vice Versa, through Sony Music Latin and Duars Entertainment.
 Afrodisíaco earned him a nomination for Best Música Urbana Album at the 64th Annual Grammy Awards.

 In July 2021, Alejandro was featured on the Jennifer Lopez song "Cambia el Paso" and appeared in its accompanying music video, shot in Miami.

+In July 2021, he embarked on his Rauw Alejandro World Tour which lasted until December of that year.